tmothykhalayi/100days-of-fullstack-dev/README.md

 Type assertions and TypeScript’s error-checking during development.

-Integrating TypeScript with existing JavaScript code.
+Integrating TypeScript with existing JavaScript code

 Practical Applications:
 Building static web pages with HTML and CSS, such as a personal webpage or a landing page.